tbrowder/File-Copy/README.md

 # FILES AND DIRS MAY BE LOST WITHOUT NOTICE

+# THIS MODULE IS BEING REMOVED FROM CPAN

 **copy** copies files and directories from one location to another.
 Its behavior is intended to be very similar to the POSIX 'cp' program.